nextflow-io/nextflow/docs/aws.md

 To configure your pipeline for AWS Batch:

-1. Specify the AWS Batch {ref}`executor <awsbatch-executor>`
+1. Specify the AWS Batch [executor ](awsbatch-executor)
-2. Specify one or more AWS Batch queues with the {ref}`process-queue` directive
+2. Specify one or more AWS Batch queues with the `process-queue` directive
-3. Specify any Batch job container options with the {ref}`process-containerOptions` directive.
+3. Specify any Batch job container options with the `process-containerOptions` directive.

 An example `nextflow.config` file is shown below: